 With a bigger 3,400 mAh battery in the Galaxy S10 and an even bigger 4,100 mAh pack in the S10+, these phones get some of the best battery life we’ve ever seen.
 It’s pretty impressive.
 Still, some users may run into issues or battery problems that will need attention.

-Here’s a general guide to fixing battery life on the Galaxy Note 9, which all apply to the Galaxy S10.
-That said your first step to solving any battery situation is by heading to Settings > Device Maintenance > Battery > Battery Usage to see what’s going on.
+First, here’s our big guide to fixing bad Galaxy S10 battery life problems.
+Your next step to solve any battery situation is by heading to Settings > Device Maintenance > Battery > Battery Usage to see what’s going on.
 This gives you a detailed breakdown on what uses what, and even shows the #1 battery drain at the top of the list.

 If an app is malfunctioning or misbehaving it’ll use too much battery and appear at the top of this list.
 If you see anything other than Display, screen, Android System, or Android OS at the top, or a game you just played, then something isn’t right.
 Disable or reinstall any app or service that’s draining more battery than it should.